BitBloomTech/spawn/docs/user_guide/input-file-definition.md

 }
 ```

-Additional sister arrays will add additional dimensions to the Cartesian product, and there is no limit.
+Additional sibling arrays will add additional dimensions to the Cartesian product, and there is no limit.
 In this manner, a very large number of nodes can be created with just a few lines.

 ### Zip